dart-lang/language/resources/type-system/flow-analysis.md

        the join of the model from before the try block and after the try block, and so the absence of any assignments that may have occurred in the try block is already modelled here).
-   - `c3 = c2`
-     - A variable is captured if it is captured in the model of the finally block (note that the finally block is analyzed using the join of the model from before the try block and after the try block, and so any captures from the try block are already modelled here).

 - `restrict(MB, MF, N)`, where `MB` and `MF` are flow models and `N` is a set of variables assigned in the finally clause, models the flow of information